 The following figures created by the graphing calculator show the graphs of some functions drawn in the Cartesian and polar coordinate systems.

-The graphs of the same functions as above drawn with axes rotated in each coordinate system.
+The graphs of the same functions as above are drawn with axes rotated in each coordinate system.